At Nomad Capitalist, I often work with people looking to get a second passport.

 Visa-free travel seems relatively straightforward – it’s the ability to enter a country without obtaining a visa in advance.

 If you have a US passport, for example, you’ll need to get a visa to travel to places like China or Russia.
-You’ll have to apply, send in your passport to your local consulate, and pay a fee to receive your visa.
+You’ll have to apply, send your passport to your local consulate, and pay a fee to receive your visa.

 While you usually don’t need more than a passport to clear customs in most visa-free countries, certain countries may request other documents, such as proof of onward travel, before allowing you to enter.